Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 - Create two functions in the file `output.py` called `create_figure()` and `output_figures()`.
 - Port the appropriate parts of the code pertaining to figure creation and figure output from `solver.py` into these two functions.
 - Take care to pass the appropriate arguments to both these functions.
 Code refactoring should not affect the functionality, that is, the refactored code should work exactly as the original `solver.py`.
-- Once the output functionality has been separated from the solver, we need to bundle the solver itself into a function called `solve`.
+- Once the output functionality has been separated from the solver, we need to bundle the solver itself into a function called `solve` in `solver.py`.
 We need to do this because later on we will call this function after importing the package:

 ```python
 from package_name import solver